/ Continuing Education

 Monday, 6–9pm | $495

-Inspired by Jim Henson’s Muppet Universe, whose detailed and imaginative characters monumentally changed the shape of storytelling, students will explore puppets and dolls from the perspective of cozy companions to cultural icons (like Barbie) — learning to design and draw figures, creating physical forms using armatures, fabrics, and found parts, and developing narratives for these 3-D creations.
+Inspired by Jim Hensen’s Muppet Universe, whose imaginative characters monumentally transformed the shape of storytelling from Gen X and beyond, Students will explore Simple Stick, Articulated Rod and Hand Puppets and Props from Drawing Design to Construction, using Armatures, Clay, Foam and Fabric with Hot Glue.
+Character Narratives are encouraged.
 The class will be led by sustainable artist Linda Zolten Wood, who has 20 years of experience creating art dolls, costumes, masks, and puppets for CMA’s yearly Parade the Circle event.

 Request More Info